CRESSLE

 Water Resources

-Projects in this cohort will address three main water-quality resilience challenges that may disproportionately affect underserved communities in east Austin.
+Projects in this cohort will address three main water-quality resilience challenges that may disproportionately affect underresourced communities in east Austin.
 These are impacts on 1) water quality of the Colorado River by activities of upstream and local users, 2) water quality of local watersheds that drain to the Colorado River, from rapid urbanization, and aging municipal infrastructure.

 Climate Resilience